david-gimeno/evaluating-end2end-spanish-lipreading/README.md

 ## License

-It is noted that the code can only be used for comparative or benchmarking purposes.
-Users can only use code supplied for non-commercial purposes.
+It is noted that the code can be used for research and/or benchmarking purposes.
+It is now allowed to use the code for commercial purposes.

 ## Citation